tiny-dnn/tiny-dnn/README.md

     - with TBB threading and SSE/AVX vectorization
     - 98.8% accuracy on MNIST in 13 minutes training (@Core i7-3520M)
 - portable & header-only
-    - Run anywhere only if only you have a compiler which supports C++11
+    - Run anywhere as long as you have a compiler which supports C++11
-    - Just include tiny_cnn.h and write your model in c++.
+    - Just include tiny_cnn.h and write your model in C++.
 There is nothing to install.
-- easy to integrate with a real application
+- easy to integrate with real applications
-    - no output on stdout/stderr
+    - no output to stdout/stderr
     - a constant throughput (simple parallelization model, no garbage collection)
-    - work without exception
+    - work without throwing an exception
     - [can import caffe's model](https://github.com/nyanp/tiny-cnn/tree/master/examples/caffe_converter)
-- simple implementation
+- simply implemented
     - be a good library for learning neural networks

 ## Comparison with other libraries